trifectatechfoundation/teach-rs/COURSE.md

 *TBD*

 #### A4 - Traits and generics
+This module introduces technologies to make your Rust code more versatile: *traits* and *generics*.
+After completing this module, the student is able to:
+- Describe the problems traits and generics solve
+- Use traits to describe functionality that is common beween types
+- Write functions and methods in terms of traits and bounds.
+- Use various common traits from the standard library
+- Use trait objects to implement dynamic dispatch
+- Decide when dynamic dispatch should be used over static dispatch

 - **Traits**
 - **Commonly used traits from std**
     - Into/From/TryFrom/TryInto, compared to `as` from A1